 He's reduced to begging the girl to put an end to him.
 Arya goes by his lessons, mutely takes the bag of silver he stole from the farmer off him and then leaves him to die alone by the roadside.
 Sandor yells after her, adjuring her for the gift of mercy.
 Arya doesn't even break her stride.

-, Tyrion, awaiting execution in the Black Cells, receives an unexpected visitor: Jaime, who has killed the guards and swiftly breaks him out to put him on a path toward Varys, his co-conspirator.
+Back in King's Landing, Tyrion, awaiting execution in the Black Cells, receives an unexpected visitor: Jaime, who has killed the guards and swiftly breaks him out to put him on a path toward Varys, his co-conspirator.
 They've arranged for a ship to take Tyrion away to the Free Cities.
-After a bittersweet goodbye between the two brothers, Tyrion changes paths and makes for a different destination.
+After a bittersweet but loving goodbye between the two brothers, Tyrion changes paths and makes for a different destination.

-Tyrion pulls the trigger and shoots his father in the bowels, just as promised.
+Tyrion shoots his father in the bowels, just as promised.
 Tywin is slammed back against the wall, unable to believe that his youngest child has mortally wounded him.
 Tyrion calmly and slowly recharges the crossbow.

 He finishes the deed with a second bolt to his sire's heart.
 So passes Tywin Lannister, Lord of Casterly Rock, Warden of the West, Shield of Lannisport, and Hand of the King to Aerys II Targaryen and Joffrey Baratheon.
 Tyrion leaves in a haze, dropping the weapon as he goes.

 Varys opens the secret door and takes Tyrion aside, noting the state he's in and asking with some horror what he's done.
 He puts the dwarf in a box, asking him to trust him as he's led him this far.
 The crate is put on a ship sailing out of King's Landing.
 The spymaster moves to return to the Keep, but stops as the bells toll for Tywin's death.
-Varys gives the blood red castle one last lingering look then turns around and seats himself next to Tyrion.
+Varys gives the blood red castle one last lingering look and then turns around to head for the ship, seating himself next to Tyrion.

-- Absentee Actor: Alliser Thorne doesn't show up in the episode, either alive or in the funeral pyre; it's still unknown whether he survived the battle or not.
+- Absentee Actor: Alliser Thorne doesn't show up in the episode, either alive or in the funeral pyre; as he's still alive in Season 5, it's likely he was recovering from his injuries.

 - Adaptational Attractiveness: Relatively speaking.
 In the books, the Three-Eyed Raven, a.k.a.
 Brynden "Bloodraven" Rivers, is an albino with one red eye and one wide-open eye socket, pierced through with the Weirwood roots that keep him alive; here he's an old but otherwise unremarkable Wizard Classic who seems to live in a tree trunk.